dpgmediamagazines/django-arctic/docs/lists.md

             symbol = 'fa-check' if row.published else 'fa-minus' return mark_safe('<i class="fa {}"></i>'.format(symbol))

-If there's need for more extensive HTML in a field, consider using an external template file instead of embedding markup in a string.
+If there's a need for more extensive HTML in a field, consider using an external template file instead of embedding markup in a string.

+### Links